fbertran/formalisms/README.md

 You can also run the Lua interpreter interactively (by giving it no parameter), but remember to remove all `local` keywords from examples.

+## Contributing

+If you would like to create a formalism and have it included in this library, please fork and make a pull request!

 ## Discussion, Bugs, ...

 Please create [a new issue](https://github.com/CosyVerif/formalisms/issues/new)